Animation Activity: Solubility Mark as Favorite (10 Favorites)

-In this activity, students will use an animation to visualize how ionic and molecular compounds dissolve (or don’t) in water.
+In this activity, students will view an animation that explores how ionic and molecular compounds dissolve (or don’t) in water.
 They will see that if an ionic compound such as salt dissolves, the ions dissociate, whereas the molecules in a molecular compound such as sugar remain intact but are separated from one another by water molecules.
-They will also see that some ionic compounds, such as chalk, do not dissolve, and the cations and anions remain stuck together.
+They will also see that some ionic compounds such as chalk do not dissolve, and the cations and anions remain stuck together.

 Middle School, High School

 This activity will help prepare your students to meet the following scientific and engineering practices:

 - Scientific and Engineering Practices:

 - Engaging in Argument from Evidence

 By the end of this activity, students should be able to:

 - Discuss why some compounds dissolve and others do not.

 - Ionic and covalent bonding